1910 Italy v France football match: Background

 FIGC established a technical commission composed of referees Umberto Meazza (US Milanese), Alberto Crivelli (Ausonia Milano), Agostino Recalcati (AC Milan), Giuseppe Gama (Internazionale), and Gianni Camperio (AC Milan) to select Italy's national team players.
 Leadership of the team was entrusted to Meazza.
 The players selected by the Commissione Tecnica Arbitrale were divided into two squads: one representing the "probable" starters and the other the "possible" starters.
 Most of the chosen players came from northwestern Italy.
 The formation of a national team generated widespread enthusiasm among directors, players, and fans alike.
 It was decided that the two squads would face each other to determine the stronger line-up.
 Two internal matches were played on 5 and 8 May 1910 between the "probables" and the "possibles," with the former winning both encounters—4–1 and 4–2, respectively.
 Ten of the eleven players from the "probables" squad would be selected to start Italy’s inaugural match against France.

 Despite having won the league titles in 1908 and 1909, Pro Vercelli players were unavailable for national team duty.
 On 24 April 1910, the club forfeited the scudetto playoff match against Internazionale because many of its first-team players were participating in a military tournament, which held considerable importance at the time.
 As a result, Pro Vercelli fielded a team composed mostly of boys aged 10 to 15 and lost 3–10.
 The club's senior players were suspended until 31 December 1910, effectively ruling them out of Italy's historic international debut.

-All players game from a Paris club.
+All France players came from Parisian clubs.
 Notably, Étoile des Deux Lacs had six starters.
-Other such clubs were AS Bon Conseil, l’AF La Garenne-Colombes et le CA Vitry, who provided three players including captain Étienne Jourde.
+Other such clubs were AS Bon Conseil, AF La Garenne-Colombes, and CA Vitry, who provided three players including captain Étienne Jourde.
 France could not lean on the players coming from their top teams such as Racing Club, Stade Rennais, Patronage Olier, and Club Français due to controversies on professional and amateur football.

 Match

-The match, played on a sunny Sunday, 15 May 1910 was Italy's first official international game.
-The match was set to be played at the Arena Civica in Milan which did not typically host football matches as it was mostly a venue for chariot races and circus shows.
+The match, played on a sunny Sunday on 15 May 1910, was Italy's first official international game.
+The match was set to be played at the Arena Civica in Milan, which did not typically host football matches as it was mostly a venue for chariot races and circus shows.
 La Stampa and Guerin Sportivo reported the presence of 4,000 spectators, while others suggested up to 8,000.
-The French had just lost 4–0 and 10–0 against Belgium and England respectively.
+The French had just lost 4–0 and 10–0 against Belgium and England, respectively.
 They reached Milan on a ten-hour overnight journey.
-They played with a white-and-light-blue-striped shirt with red hand-guards.
-Instead, Italy played in a white shirt with starched collar and cuffs; above the breast pocket, a tricolor rectangle is stitched.
-The players could wear socks of their choice.
+France played with a white-and-light-blue-striped shirt with red hand-guards.
+Meanwhile, Italy played in a white shirt with starched collar and cuffs; above the breast pocket, a tricolor rectangle was stitched.
+The players wore socks of their choice.

 The referee was former Juventus coach Harry Goodley from England.